MarkusMehlhorn/Ba-BH4-2-Thermodynamics/README.md

 Quantum chemical calculation data concerning the paper: ...
-Some files, especially the wavefunctions, are not pubished here in order to save memory and because some of them exceded the GitHub-Limit for file size.
+Some files, especially the wavefunctions, are not pubished here in order to save memory and because some of them exceded the GitHub-limit for file size.